EntritGroup/db.cassandra.csharp.query-builder/README.md

 ## Releases

 <!-- ### Version 1.3.0
-Added support for multiple counter updates in same query -->
+Added support for multiple counter updates in same query
+Added support for functions such as TTL on select columns
+Added support for adding own functions and aggregates -->

 ### Version 1.2.0
 Added support for Frozen and Tuple